-User logs · Cloudflare for Teams documentation

 User logs

-Teams allows you to consult a comprehensive list of users who have authenticated to Teams.
+Cloudflare Zero Trust allows you to consult a comprehensive list of users who have authenticated to Cloudflare Zero Trust.
 For each user that logged in, you can see their name, their email address, and whether they’re actively utilizing a seat in both Access and Gateway.

 Revoke user sessions

-Clicking the Revoke button will terminate all currently active sessions for that user, and revoke access to all their connected devices.
+Clicking the Revoke button next to a user will terminate all currently active sessions for that user, and revoke access to all their connected devices.
 If you want to prevent this user from logging in again, you need to manually remove this user from any existing policies that grant them access to your applications.

 View user details